Progressive Conservative Party of Newfoundland and Labrador: Peckford era (1979–1989)

-Defeat and Opposition (1989 to 2003)
+Defeat and opposition (1989–2003)

 Rideout was sworn in as premier of Newfoundland on 22 March 1989.
 A week after being sworn in as premier he called a general election to be held on 20 April 1989.
 The Progressive Conservatives went into the election with a large lead in public opinion polls, but that lead evaporated as the campaign wore on.
 On election night Clyde Wells led his Liberal Party to victory, winning 31 seats compared to 21 for the Tories.
 While the Liberal Party were able to win more seats and form government, the Progressive Conservatives had actually won the popular vote by a slim 1,400-vote margin.

 Rideout stayed on as leader of the party until 17 January 1991, when he announced his resignation.
 Rideout stated that the party had a better chance of winning the next election with a new leader.
 Rideout was succeeded as leader by Len Simms, who led the party into the 1993 general election.
 The election was heavily focused on the economy.
 The Liberals, under Wells, campaigned on cutting $70 million from the public sector payroll, while both the Tories and New Democrats felt the cuts proposed by Wells were too drastic.
 The Liberal Party was re-elected and the PC Party lost support and seats to both the Liberals and New Democrats.

 Simms resigned as leader in 1994 and a leadership convention was held on the weekend of 28–29 April 1995.
 Unlike the 1979 and 1989 leadership conventions, which saw a large number of candidates, the 1995 race saw just two candidates seek the leadership; Lynn Verge and Loyola Sullivan.
 Verge was first elected in 1979, becoming one of the first women to serve as a cabinet minister; she had been Deputy Premier under Rideout.
 Sullivan was a businessman and former educator who was first elected in a 1992 by-election.
 Both were seen as representing different factions of the party; Verge represented the progressive wing while Sullivan represented the conservative wing.
 The leadership contest was considered to be a bitter affair by some, with Verge winning by a margin of three votes.
 With her win, Verge became the first woman to serve as leader of a political party in the province's history.